 In this tutorial, you learn how to integrate Freshservice with Azure Active Directory (Azure AD).
 Integrating Freshservice with Azure AD provides you with the following benefits:

 - You can control in Azure AD who has access to Freshservice.

-- You can enable your users to automatically get signed-on to Freshservice (Single Sign-On) with their Azure AD accounts
+- You can enable your users to be automatically signed-in to Freshservice (Single Sign-On) with their Azure AD accounts.

 - Manage your accounts in one central location - the Azure portal.